mhBrice/thesis/article1/article1.md

 \begin{figure}
 \centering
 \includegraphics[width=0.9\textwidth]{article1/figures/fig6_spcontrib_cti.pdf}
-\caption[Individual species contributions, through gains and losses, to thermophilization of forest communities]{Individual species contributions, through gains and losses, to thermophilization of forest communities across the study area and for each bioclimatic domain.
+\caption[Species contributions, through gains and losses, to thermophilization of forest communities]{Individual species contributions, through gains and losses, to thermophilization of forest communities across the study area and for each bioclimatic domain.
 The bars represent the mean contributions of given species through gains (dark grey) or losses (light grey) across the study area, while the coloured triangles represent the mean contributions of given species through gains (filled) or losses (open) by domain.
 For example, the $\Delta$CTI increased by an average of 0.12 for all plots where \emph{Acer rubrum} has increased in abundance (dark grey bar), whereas the $\Delta$CTI also increased by an average of 0.09 for all plots where \emph{Abies balsamea} has decreased in abundance (light grey bar).
 Letters next to species names correspond to (T)emperate, (P)ioneer and (B)oreal species.
-Only species that contributed more than 0.01 in at least one domain are shown.}
+Only species that contributed more than 0.01 in at least one domain are shown.} \label{fig1.6}
-\label{fig1.6}
 \end{figure}